menu

 Living in Palmetto

 Palmetto is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 13,480 people and 12 constituent neighborhoods, Palmetto is the 183rd largest community in Florida.
+With a population of 13,614 people and 12 associated neighborhoods, Palmetto is the 183rd largest community in Florida.

-Telecommuters are a relatively large percentage of the workforce: 9.27% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Palmetto telecommute to their jobs.
+Overall, about 12.58% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Palmetto is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Palmetto is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Palmetto is an extremely ethnically-diverse city.
 The people who call Palmetto home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Palmetto residents report their race to be White, followed by Black or African-American.
 Palmetto also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.90% of the city’s residents.
-Important ancestries of people in Palmetto include German, Irish, English, Italian, and French.
+People of Hispanic or Latino origin account for 21.60% of the city’s residents.
+Important ancestries of people in Palmetto include German, English, Irish, Polish, and Italian.

 The most common language spoken in Palmetto is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Polish.